pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ### Signed HTTP header

 Pomerium signs the Pomerium JWT with a private [signing key](/docs/reference/signing-key) on behalf of the user, and places the JWT into a special HTTP header called the `X-Pomerium-Jwt-Assertion-Header`.
-This signed header is included in the HTTP request that Pomerium forwards to the upstream service.
+This signed header is included in every request that Pomerium forwards to the upstream service.

 ### JWT validation